The Chilterns, a windmill & Bryant's Bottom

 - In 70 metres go over a stile in a wooden fence line.
 In a further 80 metres the path starts to level out and you go over a stile to the left of a wooden fieldgate where you turn right onto a car-wide earth track (with grass down its middle), with a post and rail fence on your right, your direction 160°.
 In 100 metres you pass Denner Farm on your left-hand side and in a further 20 metres go over a stile to the left of a wooden fieldgate and continue straight on, down the middle of a field, your direction 145°.

 - In 200 metres go through a metal swing gate to the right of a metal fieldgate to follow a bramble hedge on your left-hand side.
-In 150 metres, and some 25 metres before a gap in the field boundary ahead, exit the field by a metal swing gate on your left-hand side and head across a field towards a kissing gate and a footpath sign, half right, your direction 105°.
+In 150 metres, and some 25 metres before a wide gap in the field boundary ahead, turn left through a gap in the brambles and exit the field by a metal swing gate, to head across a field towards a kissing gate and a footpath sign, half right, your direction 105°.

 - In 80 metres pass through this metal kissing gate to the right of a metal fieldgate, to turn right on to car lanes and take the right fork, signposted a public bridleway, to go past a shed on the left, your direction 170°, gently downhill.